-If you ask us to answer the question right away, Optoma UHD30 is our recommended long throw projector on the list for many of our readers.
+If you ask us to answer the question right away, Optoma UHD30 is the best long throw projector on the list for many of our readers.

 Are you still perplexed about the choice between a short throw and a long throw projector?
 Let’s settle this issue once and for all.

 Do you have a large room to project in?
 Are your power switches far from the place of your screen?
 If both of these questions answer as yes, your best option is a long throw projector.

 As the name indicates, these projectors have a long distance between the projector and the screen.
 We’ll discuss their pros and cons later.
 Read on to know more.

 We’ll present a couple of the best lenses for long-throw projectors too.
 Lastly, there’s a guide for buying an ideal long throw projector.

 Let’s review the top 5 best long throw projectors first.
 For the best option, read number 2.

 1.Optoma HD28HDR Projector – 1080p mid-range projector with a long throw ratio

 Do you want a full HD projector that supports 4k?
 Try this Optoma 4k ready long throw projector with a long lamp life and a high contrast.

 This one comes with dual HDMI input for connecting multiple devices at a time.
 A USB port is for wireless connection.
 If you want Bluetooth or wi-fi, check out projector number 5.